 You can find out more about NHS Test and Trace HERE.

-If you are arriving in, or have travelled outside, the UK, you may be required by law to self-isolate for 10 days (in halls, we are calling this travel quarantine, but the government website will say self-isolation).
+If you are arriving in, or have travelled outside, the UK, you are required by law to self-isolate for 10 full days (in halls, we are calling this travel quarantine, but the government website will say self-isolation).
 Government rules are changing frequently, so please check the current guidance at least 48 hours before you are due to travel to the UK.